 Other art prints by Mexican School

-Representation of the Virgin of Guadalupe, Patron Saint of Mexico Map of the route followed by Hernando Cortes during the conquest of Mexico White Spanish man, Black woman and mixed race son (mulatto), Painting on theme of miscegenation La Malinche Acting as Interpreter during the Presentation of Women and Gold by Montezuma to Hernando Cortes, Illustration from a Facsimile of a Mexican Indian Picture History A Lobo Indian, his Half-Breed African Wife and their Child, from a Series on Mixed Race Marriages in Mexico First Baptism of the Indians by the Dominicans Battle of Michoacan between the Spanish and the Aztecs, illustration from a facsimile of a Mexican Indian picture history Lienzo de Tlaxcala of c.1550, 1892 Conquest of Mexico: Battle Between Hernando Cortes and the Indians of Tabasco in 1519 Mask of a deer used by the Mayo peoples of the Sonora and Sinaloa States of Mexico for the Dance of the Deer or Pascola The Battle of Puebla, 5 May 1862 Devil mask used in a Pastorela from the Guerrero region of Mexico Battle of Xochipilla between the Spanish and the Aztecs, Illustration from a Facsimile of a Mexican Indian Picture History Lienzo de Tlaxcala of c.1550, 1892 Ritual mask of Santiago used in the Mexican dance of the Moors and the Christians Copy of the statue of Chac-Mool from Chichen-Itza, Yucatan, c.987-1185 BC Map of the Alamo area in San Antonio based on Santa Anna
+Representation of the Virgin of Guadalupe, Patron Saint of Mexico Map of the route followed by Hernando Cortes during the conquest of Mexico White Spanish man, Black woman and mixed race son (mulatto), Painting on theme of miscegenation Morisca Woman and Albino Girl Village Celebration of a Girl La Malinche Acting as Interpreter during the Presentation of Women and Gold by Montezuma to Hernando Cortes, Illustration from a Facsimile of a Mexican Indian Picture History The Burning of the Idols by Hernan Cortes, illustration from a facsimile of a Mexican Indian picture history Lienzo de Tlaxcala of c.1550, 1892 Conquest of Mexico: Battle Between Hernando Cortes and the Indians of Tabasco in 1519 Solemn and Peaceful Entry of the Army of the Three Guarantees into Mexico City on September 27, 1821 A Chinese Man and his American Indian Wife Battle of Michoacan between the Spanish and the Aztecs, illustration from a facsimile of a Mexican Indian picture history Lienzo de Tlaxcala of c.1550, 1892 Our Lady of Guadalupe A Half-Breed and his Lobo Indian Wife and their Child, from a series on mixed race marriages in Mexico Copy of the statue of Chac-Mool from Chichen-Itza, Yucatan, c.987-1185 BC Map of the Alamo area in San Antonio based on Santa Anna

 Discover more works by Mexican School